What is ransomware?

-There are a number of preventive steps that a user can take to avoid ransomware attack.
-But before delving depth into the ransomware prevention technique, you need to know a bit about types of ransomware and how they spread.
+There are a number of preventive steps that a user can take to avoid ransomware attacks.
+But before delving depth into the ransomware prevention techniques, you need to know a bit about the types of ransomware and how they spread.

 How does ransomware spread?

 Your computer may get infected with ransomware in several ways such as via email attachment, via the compromised website, Trojan horses, by clicking pop up ads, etc.

 To trick the users, the malicious program or emails will pretend as if it came from a legitimate source such as the user has been caught visiting illegal websites and thus he need to pay penalty.
 Some other techniques used to spread ransomware are showing the users a fake windows activation screen and asking them to pay using crypto-currency such as bitcoin.
 Sometimes users prompted to click on popup ads when they are offer free antivirus or antimalware software.
 Once you click the link the ransomware will be auto downloaded in your system.